elastisys/scale.cloudpool/kubernetes/README.md

 }
 ```

-This will use the cert and key at the given file system path where the
+This will use the cert and key at the given file system locations where the
 `kubernetespool` is running.

 To pass the cert and key by value, one can send the PEM-encoded cert and